saeedkhademidoroh/ml-gesserit/README.md

 ## 🧠 Phase 2: Review & Synthesis

 Once coverage is sufficient, we’ll begin comparative review across time, themes, and architectures.

----

-> “The goal of AI is not to replace humans, it's to empower them.” — Yann LeCun